StephenOTT/camunda-vertx-springboot/README.md

   You can extend the use case or add additional verticles by modifying the `myVerticle.js` file in `src/main/resources`

+# TODO

+1. Add Clustering Support
+1. Add NPM project example showing how to build a NPM style project of JS verticles.
+1. Add error handling to Vertx Delegate

 # How does this all work?
 I am not quite sure what is going on...

 ![overview](./docs/Vertx-Camunda-Models.png)